TarekzainAldin/holbertonschool-simple_shell/README.md

-simple shell project with mhdi
+simple shell project with mehdi